Baseboard Heat Sounds Like Running Water

 In addition to creating unwanted noises, air trapped in the baseboard heating system can also lead to uneven heating throughout the space.
 When air is present in the pipes, it can prevent hot water from circulating properly, resulting in certain areas of the room being colder than others.

-See also Drywall Vs Drop Ceiling Soundproofing
+See also Floor Soundproofing Underlay

 Furthermore, air trapped in the system can also cause corrosion and damage to the pipes over time.
 The presence of air can lead to the formation of rust and other deposits, which can reduce the lifespan of the heating system and potentially result in costly repairs or replacements.